jkeuper/jkeuper.github.io/_posts/2017-08-27-patching-with-git.md

 $ git apply --check small_fixes.patch
 ```

 Now apply the patch for real.
-Use "git apply" to apply the patch as single item and have all applied changes as unstaged changes.
-Use "git am" to apply every commit in the patch also on the target location.
-This way history is preserved and this is usually the preferred approach.
-With "git am" you can use the "--signoff" option to add "Signed-off-by:" line to the commit message, so it is clear who is responsible for adding the commits to the code.
-For now, we don't need the "--signoff" option.
+Use "_git apply_" to apply the patch as single
+item and have all applied changes as unstaged changes.
+Use "_git am_" to apply
+every commit in the patch also on the target location.
+This way history is
+preserved and this is usually the preferred approach.
+With "_git am_" you can
+use the "_\--signoff_" option to add "Signed-off-by:" line to the commit
+message, so it is clear who is responsible for adding the commits to the
+code.
+For now, we don't need the "_\--signoff_" option.

 ```console
 $ git am < small_fixes.patch